k1jst/newsm-policy/diversity.md

 > No one should be excluded from, denied the benefits of, or be subjected to discrimination under and program or activity of the New England Wireless and Steam Museum

 1. Protected Statuses
-   - Race, Color, Religion, Ancestral Origin, Sex (inlcuding sexual harrassment and pregnancy status), Disability (including phsical and mental disabilities), Age, Sexual Orientation,
+   - Race, Color, Religion, Ancestral Origin, Sex (inlcuding sexual harrassment and pregnancy status), Disability (including phsical and mental disabilities), Age, Sexual Orientation, Gender Identity or Expression,
    1.

 ### Title II Of The Civil Rights Act (Public Accommodations)